IMPORTANT - For comprehensive information on dates, courses, travel and other important information,

 Back to top

-$200 APPLICATION FEE/DEPOSIT: A $200 application fee/deposit is required of all applicants.
-The $200 is broken down into $100 for the non-refundable application fee and $100 for a program deposit.
+A $200 application fee/deposit is required of all applicants.
+The $200 consists of $100 for the non-refundable application fee and $100 for a program deposit.
 Both the application fee and the deposit will be applied to the total balance of the program cost.
 The $100 deposit is refundable only if the participant withdraws prior to the withdrawal deadline indicated on the program materials or for medical reasons verified by a physician if the withdrawal takes place after the withdrawal deadline.

 The $200 application fee/deposit will be charged to NIU students’ NIU Bursar's account.
 (Checks and money orders cannot be accepted from NIU students.)
 Non-NIU students must submit a check or money order in the amount of $200.
 More detailed instructions can be found on the website.